Weight Loss

 Medically Reviewed by Dr. Sheelu Bhatnagar

-We cover common and serious side effects, drug interactions, and more here, along with what you need to know about Zepbound side effects.
+In this post, we cover common and serious side effects of Zepbound, including drug interactions and other key details you need to know about Zepbound.

 And Zepbound does work.
 In clinical trials, people taking Zepbound lost up to 20.9% of their body weight in 72 weeks.

-Zepbound isn’t for cosmetic weight loss though.
-It’s U.S. Food and Drug Administration (FDA) approved only for people who are medically obese (have a body mass index [BMI] of 30 or more) or medically overweight with a BMI of 27 or more and at least one weight-related health problem.
-And it should be used with a reduced-calorie diet and increased physical activity.
+Zepbound isn’t for cosmetic weight loss, though.
+It’s U.S. Food and Drug Administration (FDA) approved only for people who, medically, have obesity (a body mass index [BMI] of 30 or more) or are overweight (with a BMI of 27 or more) and at least one weight-related health problem, such as high blood pressure.

 Like any medication, Zepbound can cause common and serious side effects that you should know about before you take it.
 Some people shouldn’t take it all.

-When you get a prescription filled at the pharmacy, it comes with a printout or pamphlet called a monograph that includes information on everything from pharmacological mechanisms to common and serious side effects.
+When you get a prescription filled at the pharmacy, it comes with a printout or pamphlet called a monograph.
+The monograph includes information on everything from pharmacological mechanisms to common and serious side effects.

 The FDA requires drug manufacturers to include side effects on a prescription drug’s label, aka the monograph or medication guide.